vasily-mishanin/test-2305-mishanin/README.md

 #### Teast Challenge from 2305

-This is a simple fullstack web app on Typescript:
+This is a simple fullstack web app on Typescript as a challenge task.
+Tha app idea is simple - you search for a user by their email or/and phone number and get results below the search form.
+I've made this app in two variants:

+##### 1. Separate backend and frontend

-Server - Node JS on Express.js
+- Server - Node JS on Express.js - /sever
-Clietn - React JS bundled with Vite
+- Client - React JS bundled with Vite - /client

-To run local server:

-- from /server directory run the following scripts
-  npm install

-  npm run dev

-- from /client directory run the following scripts
+To run local server (on http://localhost:5050): from `/server` directory run the following scripts
-  npm install
+ `npm install`
+then

-  npm run dev
+`npm run dev`
 OR
-  npm run build
+` npm run build`
+`npm start`

+To run client (on http://localhost:5173): from `/client` directory run the following scripts
+ `npm install`
+then
+`npm run dev`
+ OR
-  npm start
+` npm run build`
+`npm start`

+##### 2. Fullstack app on Next.js 13 (with app router) and Tailwind CSS with DaisyUI

+To run the app (on http://localhost:3000): from `/users-next-js` directory run the following scripts `npm install` then
+`npm run dev`
+OR
+`npm run build`
+`npm start`